-- Informed consent means that we need to explain: how the images will be used; for what purpose, it will be used; when and where it will be used (including the impact of publishing material online) and for how long it will be used. - Signed consent forms must be dated.
-Ordinarily images will be used on an ongoing basis to promote the work of Britten Pears Arts but in some instances it might be appropriate to include an expiry date if the images have only been agreed for a specific campaign or period in this instance, when the consent period is up or if Britten Pears Arts decides to use the material in a different way to what was originally agreed we must make reasonable efforts to track down the subject (and parents/guardians if they're still under 18) and ask them to renew their consent. - Everyone featured in an image used by Britten Pears Arts (including staff, volunteers, freelancers) should have given informed consent for the photograph to be taken.
+- taking photographs and videos when not permitted, ushers and staff will use reasonable endeavours to stop them. - Informed consent means that we need to explain: how the images will be used; for what purpose, it will be used; when and where it will be used (including the impact of publishing material online) and for how long it will be used. - Signed consent forms must be dated.
+Ordinarily images will be used for up to 3 years unless otherwise agreed.
+When the consent period is up or if Britten Pears Arts decides to use the material in a different way to what was originally agreed we must make reasonable efforts to track down the subject (and parents/guardians if they're still under 18) and ask them to renew their consent. - Everyone featured in an image used by Britten Pears Arts (including staff, volunteers, freelancers) should have given informed consent for the photograph to be taken.
 Best practice is to make a written note of the consent with a standard consent form.
 This is essential for anyone under 18. - Consent is not required for crowd shots in public places where it would be impractical to ask everyone pictured but everyone who's identifiable in the foreground especially children/young people should have given consent. - Hard copies of consent forms will be retained and stored in the related venue or project folder in a locked cabinet or will be scanned and securely kept within the electronic project file.